AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 * Ability to add conditions for property-based rules.

 **Core Components**
 The [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html?lang=en) are a set of standardized Web Content Management (WCM) components for AEM to speed up development time and reduce maintenance cost. [!DNL AEM Forms] as a [!DNL Cloud Service] supports **[!UICONTROL AEM Forms Container]** Core Component.
-You can use the component to embed an adaptive form to an AEM Sites page.
+You can use the component to embed an Adaptive Form to an AEM Sites page.

 **AEM Archetype for Forms as a Cloud Service**
 [AEM Archetype](https://github.com/adobe/aem-project-archetype/releases/tag/aem-project-archetype-27) helps you start developing for [!DNL AEM Forms] as a [!DNL Cloud Service].
 You can use Archetype version 27 or later to create a project template compatible with [!DNL AEM Forms] as a [!DNL Cloud Service] environment.
 The Archetype also includes some sample themes and templates to help you started quickly.